jojiejo/user-point/README.md

 go mod tidy
 ```

 Create a copy of .env file.
+Afterwards, you have to fill up .env with your environment variables.
+(For example, database server, port and name)

 ```bash
 cp .env.example .env